Deepbaran/udemy-golang/README.md

   - In order to fix this, we need to generate some random seed value and then feed it to the random number generator.
   ```
   source := rand.NewSource(time.Now().UnixNano()) //time.Now().UnixNano() this seed value makes sure that the seed passed to the source for rand stays random
   r := rand.New(source)                           //Creating a new rand with our custom seed
   newPosition := r.Intn(len(d) - 1)               //Our randomly seeded rand is used here
   ```
   - But as of Go 1.20, the math/rand package automatically seeds the global random number generator.
+So, no need for seeding from our side.
 - Easy way to swap elements in Go:
   - > d[i], d[newPosition] = d[newPosition], d[i]
 - Writing **Tests** in Go: